 Local Circulator Bus

 While Evanston has plentiful north-south transit options, many neighborhoods are far from rail stations, and east-west connectivity is often lacking.
-A frequent bus service running in a loop through all nine of Evanston’s wards would link key neighborhoods, schools, rail stations, and shopping districts directly.
+Existing bus routes start or end in Evanston, but none serve all nine wards.
+A frequent bus service running in a loop through Evanston would link key neighborhoods, schools, rail stations, and shopping districts directly.
 Trips that currently require multiple transfers or long detours using existing bus routes, would become simple one-seat rides, providing a viable alternative to driving.

 Many nearby communities offer similar services which could be used as a model, including Niles and Rosemont.
 The existing #206 "Evanston Circulator" bus operates with very limited hours and frequency, making it an unreliable option for most trips.
 This service could either be modified, or replaced outright by a local circulator bus.